 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-John-Paul Clarke is a College of Engineering Dean’s Professor in the Stewart School of Industrial and Systems Engineering, with a joint appointment in the Stewart School of Industrial and Systems Engineering, and director of the Air Transportation Laboratory at the Georgia Institute of Technology.
+John-Paul Clarke is a College of Engineering Dean’s Professor in the Stewart School of Industrial and Systems Engineering, with a joint appointment in the Daniel Guggenheim School of Aerospace Engineering (AE), and director of the Air Transportation Laboratory at the Georgia Institute of Technology.

 H. Milton Stewart School of